Zugspitze Pure Valley

 2nd day: Above the Reintaltangerhütte, the last greenery soon disappears in the scree and moraine debris.
 Bend after bend you climb up to the 2,051 m high Knorrhütte, which towers like a last outpost of civilization like a pulpit above the Reintal.
 Continue along the well-marked trail, which, depending on the time of year, is sometimes more or less hidden under the remains of old snow.
 In the midst of this glacial primeval landscape, lifts and the Zugspitzbahn station at Sonnalpin bear witness to the lively development history of Germany's highest mountain.
 But this also has its good side.
 Because if bad weather threatens or your fitness and altitude want to play tricks on you, the cog railroad or the summit cable car are a welcome aid or means of escape.
 The last three hundred meters are the most challenging of the entire ascent.
 Initially arduous and strenuous through steep scree, later secured with wire ropes, the path leads over numerous rock steps to the airy south ridge and on to the summit.
 Speaking of the summit.
 The actual Zugspitze summit is the 2,962 m high east summit.
 A short "via ferrata" with a particularly exposed final summit ridge leads from the visitor platform up to the striking cross.
 However, the efforts of the 6 - 7 hour tour are forgotten when you see the view from the Zugspitzplatt over the sea of peaks!

-Program Change: All courses and guided tours are conscientiously organized and carried out according to the safety standards of the Vivalpin Mountain and Ski School with qualified mountain and ski guides.
-An adjustment of the proven tour program is possible for safety-related reasons such as bad weather, dangerous conditions or insufficient prerequisites of the participant:inside.
-The decision for the final program is made by the mountain guide on site.
+All courses and guided tours are conscientiously organized and carried out in accordance with the safety standards of the Vivalpin Mountain and Ski School with qualified specialists (e.g. mountain and ski guides, mountain hiking guides, etc.).
+The provisional tour program may be adjusted for safety-related reasons, such as bad weather, dangerous conditions, unforeseen natural events or inadequate conditions of the participants.
+The final program will be decided by the guide on site.

 - Surefootedness